Wireless Meat Thermometers vs Built-In Thermometers: Which Wins for Kamado Grilling?

 Temperature accuracy is a crucial consideration when choosing accessories for a Kamado grill.
 Wireless thermometers have an edge over built-in thermometers because they use platinum sensors that are more accurate and precise in reading temperature changes.
 And speaking of changes, the S1 also allows for temperature compensation.
 It factors in variations in the external environment to prevent them from affecting the temperature reading on the food, ensuring more precise temperature management.

 While the S1 does not have probes that can be inserted into the meat, it is long-stemmed, allowing it to reach close to the cooking surface.
-It allows you to keep track of the cooking surface and make predictions about when the food is done or not.
+It will enable you to keep track of the cooking surface and predict when the food is done.

-Wireless thermometers are also ideal for cooking with indirect heat and low-and-slow cooking or grilling methods.
+Wireless thermometers are also ideal for cooking with indirect heat and for low-and-slow cooking or grilling.
 For example, you can cook a brisket for 10 hours on the Kamado grill using wireless thermometers to attain consistent temperature throughout the cook and achieve the best-cooked brisket.

 2. Convenience and Ease of Use